Delivery Challan Under GST

 A delivery challan is a document created when goods are required to be transported from one location to another for various reasons.
 The outcome of this transfer may or may not lead to sales.

-In certain cases, such as for the movement of goods without the issuance of a tax invoice, a delivery challan may be mandatory to serve as proof of delivery and for compliance with transportation regulations.
+In some cases a delivery challan may be mandatory to serve as proof of delivery and for compliance with transportation regulations.
+An example of this is when movement of goods without the issuance of a tax invoice.

 4. What is written on a delivery challan?

 A delivery challan typically includes details such as the quantity, description, and value of the goods being transported, but does not contain tax-related information.
-The format of a delivery challan, may, however, vary from business to business.
+The format of a delivery challan may vary from business to business.

 5. How to generate an e-way bill for delivery challan?